 In 1973, Pelletier and Feingold described a young male who was seen at the Boston Floating Hospital with short stature, delayed speech and unusually triangular facial appearance.
-A further report of a similar case was published by Leisti et al. who had seen their patient at the Harbor General Hospital, Torrance, California. they suggested the term Floating Harbor Syndrome.
+A further report of a similar case was published by Leisti et al. who had seen their patient at the Harbor General Hospital, Torrance, California.
+They suggested the term Floating Harbor Syndrome.
+There are under a 100 recognized individuals with a diagnosis of Floating Harbor Syndrome worldwide (2018).

-Everyone is different, therefore parents should talk to their children’s physician and medical team about their specific case, associated symptoms and overall prognosis.
-It is vital however that the FHS child is monitored closely by specialized professionals throughout childhood, and parents are given every opportunity to share the experiences of the child from their perception.
+Everyone affected is different, therefore parents should talk to their children’s physician or medical team about their specific case, associated symptoms and overall prognosis.
+It is vital however that the FHS child is monitored closely by specialized professionals throughout childhood, and parents are given every opportunity to share the experiences of their child from a parent’s perception.
 Working together is vital for a positive outcome.

 Affected individuals exhibit various skeletal malformations including short fingers and toes (brachydactyly); broad fingertips that give the appearance of clubbing; short, broad thumbs; and prominent joints.
 The pinkies may be fixed or ‘locked’ in a bent position (clinodactyly).
 Some individuals may have abnormalities of the collarbones (clavicles) including underdevelopment (hypoplasia) of the collarbone or the development of a ‘false joint’ (pseudoarthrosis).
 A false joint is a bony structure that usually develops at the site of a poorly united fracture that allows abnormal movement of the affected bones.